Davimrp/nft-preview-card-component/fylo-data-storage-component-master/Arquivos-extras/README-template.md

 Users should be able to:

-- See hover states for interactive elements
+- View the optimal layout for the site depending on their device's screen size

 ### Screenshot